nchan8150/MKS22X-Final-Project/README.md

 1. Select a tower and click on a blank tile to place it.
 2. Build more towers to protect your base from the enemies!
 3. Upgrade towers or sell them to buy better ones.
-4. When the enemies defeat you, enter your name into the score board.
+4. When the enemies defeat you, enter your name into the score board (but only if you beat a previous highscore).
 5. Challenge your friends or your mom to beat your highscore.
 6. Play again to beat your friends and gain more clout!